Moving house is a daunting task no matter why you have to move. But don’t panic – you can pack up your house on your own without breaking a sweat.

 - hobby items (books, DVDs, CDs, video games)

-- specialised items (kitchenware)
+- specialized items (kitchenware)

-- off-season clothes, shoes and accessories
+- off-season clothes, shoes, and accessories

 4. Get rid of things you don’t need with a free donation pickup

 You can save yourself a trip to the local Goodwill by scheduling a free donation pickup.

 There are numerous charities that can come by your house and pick up the items you’d like to donate.
 All you need to do is leave these items on your doorstep and they’ll take care of the rest.